+He understood and lived the lessons of Mark 10.
 He understood his own weakness in humility.
 He surrendered his life to the Holy Spirit and was a great servant and instrument of Church reform and evangelization in Rome.

 In 1575, he founded the Congregation of Priests of the Oratory.
 Great Oratorians include the founder of the French School of Spirituality Cardinal Berulle (1575-1629) and St. John Henry Cardinal Newman (1801-1890).